QuantumFusion-network/qf-solochain/SECURITY.md

 secure system at this stage.
 Our goal is to communicate transparently about any issues and address them swiftly and carefully.

-If you discover a vulnerability or have a security concern, please report it by opening [open a new issue](https://github.com/QuantumFusion-network/qf-solochain/issues/new) in the GitHub repository.
+If you discover a vulnerability or have a security concern, please report it to <security@qfnetwork.xyz>.
 A detailed explanation, including reproduction steps or a reference to the vulnerability source code, would be greatly appreciated!

 ## Supported Versions